JackyHe398/genshin-impact-auto-sign/README.md

 # 原神官方論壇自動簽到 Firefox Extension

-## What's different from main fork

-Since I am switching from google chrome to mozilla firefox, I would like to migrate this extension.
-But the time selector is missing in firefox and I am not able to write a new one(I've tried but none of them are working), so:

-1. I removed the popup part from the *manifest.json*.
-After, time select function will not be available.
-2. Base on that, a lot of the files will not be used.
-I only included *background.ts, content.ts, icon.png*(respecting original author), and *manifest.json* for smaller file size.

 ## Credit and License

 All right and credits goes to original author @[oddstab](https://github.com/JackyHe398/genshin-impact-auto-sign/commits?author=oddstab) for the part he/she finished.
 I reserve all right for the part i modified at the moment.
 Please contact me if you need to use the code or republish.